slavikb/BaiMon/README.md

 Requires Arduino IDE with ESP8266 support to compile and upload to ESP8266-based controller (I run it on Wemos D1 Mini).

 Controller comminicates to the boiler using UART.
-Adapter is needed to adjust signal levels (EBus uses 9-20 volts) and perform electric decoupling.
+Adapter is needed to adjust signal levels (EBus uses 9-20 volts).

+EBus-adapter.pdf contains schematics of a simple EBus adapter with optical decoupling.
+It can be connected directly to ESP8266 outputs.

+This adapter has 3 status LEDs: green indicates power status, yellow - data receive, red - data transmit.